REVIEW: Aventura Hotel, Universal Orlando

 Hooray!
 Universal Orlando’s Aventura Hotel has opened in Florida and we were pretty excited to stay there.
 If you saw our review of Loews Sapphire Falls Hotel, you’ll know that is one of our favourite hotels in Orlando, so the sixth offering from Universal Orlando Resort had a lot to live up to.
 Refreshingly, the cool as cucumber Aventura is a totally different concept to the rest of the on-property hotels at Universal and a definite wild card as far as Orlando hotels are concerned.
 The modern resort has a boutique feel and the style is more New York Loft than cute theme park digs.
 After our recent stay, we’re happy to say that we loved Aventura too – but for a completely different reason.

-For more on how to choose accommodation in Orlando and everything else you need to know, check out our Complete Guide To Orlando
+Confused about the Universal hotels?
+Follow our expert guide on how to find the best Universal hotel for your trip, For more on how to choose accommodation in Orlando and everything else you need to know, check out our Complete Guide To Orlando

 Our honest Aventura Hotel Universal Review

 This visit to Florida was to experience Universal’s Halloween Horror Nights which isn’t recommended for kids 13 and under, so we left the baby at home and got a bonus adult-only trip to Orlando.
 It was fun!
 When we visited last, we booked a family suite at Sapphire Falls with Finn, which we adored.
-We have also stayed at Cabana Bay Resort (review to come soon!) and that is also very family friendly.
+We have also stayed at Cabana Bay Resort and that is also very family friendly.
 Of course, kids are welcome at all theme park resort hotels are but Aventura definitely had a more adult vibe.
 The open-plan lobby felt like a trendy co-work space and the cool roof terrace, serving cocktails and after-hours views of the parks, is also more geared to adult guests.
 Plus, the stylish but simple pool doesn’t have fun kid add-ons like slides and a lazy river.
 So, yeah, if you’re looking for a hotel for an adult-only trip to Orlando, I highly recommend Aventura – even if you aren’t planning on doing the theme parks.
 There is no branding or theme at this hotel, so you could be forgiven for forgetting you’re at a theme park at all.

 Cool, minimalist bedrooms